 Garden Facade from a late 19th century postcard

-Earlier Houses: There was a medieval Benedictine priory here, elements of which were incorporated into the house that was built by the de Vere family after the Dissolution of the Monasteries.
+Earlier Houses: There were a number of earlier buildings, including a Medieval Benedictine priory, elements of which were incorporated into the house that was built by the de Vere family after the Dissolution of the Monasteries.
 The priory church was the burial place for many generations of the de Vere family, including 13 earls of Oxford.
 In 1935 many of the tombs were moved to the nearby 13th century chapel of St. Stephen at Bures.
 In 2012, during the filming of an episode of "Time Team," remains of some of the de Vere tombs were uncovered at Colne Priory.

 Built / Designed For: Henry Holgate Carwardine